Dance Fremont! has three stages in its Youth Program:

 CREATIVE DANCE (AGES 3-4YRS)

 Attire: Ladies wear a Cotton PINK Motionwear™ #2100 Tank or #2105 Cap Sleeve short sleeve leotard and footless pink tights.
-(No skirts or tutus, please) Gentlemen wear footless black leggings with briefs.
+(No skirts or tutus, please) Gentlemen wear a well-fitted white t-shirt or tank, tucking into footless black leggings with briefs.

 Creative dance stimulates children’s spontaneity and self-expression.
 In a nurturing and playful atmosphere, children discover the joy of dance through the exploration of space, time and energy.
 A variety of music and props are used to enhance the learning experience.